softdevninja/AutoLoanBasicDailyInterestCal/README.md

 # AutoLoanBasicDailyInterestCal

-Calculates daily interest rate by feeding values to receive a decimal monetary value.
+Performs calculations to return daily interest in monetary value using applied Principal & Fixed rate provided by user.